loomio/loomio-docs/en/src/guides/four-patterns-of-success.md

-# Four patterns of high-functioning groups
+# Four patterns of successful collaboration
 _How successful groups collaborate to achieve great outcomes._